-First, get your children to add up the cost of items as you walk through the store.
+First, get your children to add up the cost of items as you browse through the physical or online store.
 Younger kids can use a calculator, while older kids should be encouraged to do this math mentally.
 Every time a new item gets added to the cart, they should add it to their total.

 Calculating the better deal

 Next, teach your kids how to compare the true cost of items.
 For those of you who need a refresher, you divide the price by the number of grams (or ounces, ml, etc.) to get a “single unit” cost.
 This gives you two numbers to compare between so you know for sure whether a larger quantity or sale item is actually the better deal.